Come home to yourself

 • Journey day (4–8 hours)

 Need more support?
-Additional integration sessions can be added as needed for an extra fee.
+Additional preparation and integration sessions can be added as needed.

 Group Journeys also available — ideal for partners or communities.
 Contact for group rates.
 Being in a group journey may cost less depending on the dose, duration, and size of group.
 Both group and one-on-one journeys require preparation sessions.